17 Questions with an adorable (ridiculously hot) gay couple

 13. Has your life changed since you came out?

 Argentino: Not really, but I just feel no more burden in my life.
-And I can focus more other positive things in life such as build the relationship and future together with Elvin, focus on career and be successful.
+And I can focus more on other positive things in life such as build the relationship and future together with Elvin, focus on career and be successful.

 Elvin: I feel light, and feel like I can be myself.
 I have more gay friends now, people whom I can talk just about anything.
 But it hasn’t really changed me fundamentally – I still the same person, work hard to have a good career, quiet and slightly introverted.